 The Master of Advanced Study degree in American Media and Popular Culture is offered entirely online (i.e., distance learning).

-The MAS degree offered by the Film and Media Studies program (MAS) offers innovative approaches to the study of film, television, computer games, new media, and screenwriting, using historic methods, critical theory, and creative expression as modes of analysis.
-Graduates have secured jobs in the entertainment industry as creative executives, producers, managers, and writers.
-They work in the media arts, story and production development, distribution and film, television, video game production, and as film and media critics.
+The MAS degree offered by the Film and Media Studies Program at ASU features innovative approaches to the study of film, television, computer games, new media, and screenwriting, using historic methods, critical theory, and creative expression as modes of analysis.

 To apply for the MAS degree, visit the online application .
 Be sure to select ASU online (not Tempe campus).